I'm general chair for Fusion 2010: come to the biggest Fusion conference in the world and visit Edinburgh between July 26-29 2010!

 Simon Maskell's Homepage

-That's me looking rather happy and this is my website.
-You can contact me on: < s maskell signal qinetiq com>.
+That's me in my office and this is my website.
+You can contact me on: s maskell liverpool ac uk >.

-I live very happily with my wife, Michelle, and my baby son in Malvern in Worcestershire, UK; Malvern is about half way between Birmingham and Bristol, so about two hours drive West from London.
-I thoroughly enjoying playing Rugby fives and occasionally go for a run or play squash, tennis or football.
+I live very happily with my wife, Michelle, and my two sons in Allerton in Liverpool, UK; Allerton is a leafy suburb of Liverpool, which is about two hours by (fast) train from London.
+I used to thoroughly enjoying playing Rugby Fives (here's a video that, if you look carefully, you will see includes me playing an even more obscure sport, Winchester Fives) and occasionally go for a run or play squash or football, but I've recently started playing tennis more.
 I don't sail though - that's another Simon Maskell.
-Things I like include: Lobster, Mange Tout, Chocolate, Pink Floyd, Goldie Lookin Chain, The Egg, Fight `Club, Fifth Element, City of Lost Children, Cezanne, Matisse and Picasso.
+Things I like include: Lobster, Mange Tout, Chocolate, Pink Floyd, Goldie Lookin Chain, The Egg, Fight Club, Fifth Element, City of Lost Children, Cezanne, Matisse and Picasso.
 Things I don't like so much include: pickled beetroot, Justin Timberlake, Citizen Kane and Turner.

 I went to South America once and took a load of pictures of the Iguazu falls which I merged together.
 I also went to Marloes Sands in West Wales and Kennedy Space Centre in Florida and did the same.
 These results look like this: